 Fortunately, as Mac and PC communication improved in the 2000s, so did my academic performance.
 During that time, I went from being kicked out of my first elementary school to graduating from high school as valedictorian.

 From there, it was off to college.
 I got a bachelor’s degree from Whitman College and a master’s from the University of Cambridge, England.
-Today, I work for Understood founding partner the National Center for Learning Disabilities (NCLD).
+Since graduation, I’ve pursued a career as an education advocate in nonprofit organizations.

 My parents played a big role in my success.
 They helped me learn to bridge the communication gap I had with the world.